TechsCode-Team/UltraPermissionsWiki/installation/server.md

 # Server installation
-First step is to download UltraPermissions.
+First step is to download Ultra Permissions.
 Once you're done with this. `Stop your server`, and put the .jar file inside the `plugins` directory of your server.
 <br>

 Once the .jar has been uploaded in your folder, you can start your server.